-Yesterday I went to a softball tournament in Frankfort.
-It was an all-day affair featuring 8-year-old young ladies missing pop flies, running from base-to-base with joyous abandon regardless of their safe/out status, bearing bats bigger than themselves, and chirping sassy, abusive cheers at the opposing team (which I suspect had cleansed a bit by their parent/coaches).
+I went to a softball tournament in Frankfort.
+It was an all-day affair featuring 8-year-old young ladies missing pop flies, running from base-to-base with joyous abandon regardless of their safe/out status, bearing bats bigger than themselves, and chirping sassy, abusive cheers at the opposing team (which I suspect had been cleansed a bit by their parents and coaches).

 Janie and I loved it.

-Cynics may suggest our delight may have been heartily induced by the un-biased fact that one our favorite nieces was the best player on our, alas, winless team.
+Cynics may suggest our delight may have been heartily enhanced by the fact that one our favorite nieces was the best player on our, alas, winless team.

 Meh…haters will hate.

 It was a beautiful day; sunny, temperature perfect.
-I’m at a ball game, listening to the opposing fans parent-splaining shrilly about keeping your hands up, keeping your eye on the ball, and wait’ll we get home.
+I’m at a ball game, listening to the opposing fans parent-splaining shrilly about keeping your hands up, keeping your eye on the ball, and wait’ll I get you home.
 There were hot dogs…not good hot dogs, mind you…but there are no bad hot dogs at a ball game.
-That’s what yellow mustard is for.
+Yellow mustard covers a multitude of undercooked sins.

 How good can life be?

-Between games, I mused about the last time I was at these particular playing fields.
+Between games, I recalled the last time I was at these particular playing fields.

 But not all was hunky-dory.

-But as an actor living by desire in Central Kentucky, a locale that paid zip/zero/goose-egg to its actors, the sponsorship of my employment was paramount.
-If collecting bad checks was the rent for living in the Eden of my choice…so be it.
+But as an actor choosing to live in Central Kentucky, a locale that paid zip/zero/goose-egg to its actors, the sponsorship of my employment was paramount.
+If collecting bad checks was the rent for living in the impeccably-blacktopped Eden of my choice…so be it.

 This duty led to some interesting adventures and interesting neighborhoods.

-One of them had its denouement at the very softball fields of my past weekend.
+One of those adventures had its denouement at the very diamonds of my happy softball weekend.

 It was a $20+ promise on a now worthless check.
-But in the early 70’s, $20 was a week’s rent, or a month of gasoline for the car, or a couple of days’ meals.
+But in the early 70’s, $20 was a week’s rent, or a month of gasoline for the car, or several days’ meals.
 This was not something to be abandoned without a fight.

 I drove around the block to the alley (alley…not as many guns back then) and waited.
-Sure enough, the offender emerged from his house in a bathrobe, smoking a cigarette.
+Sure enough, the offender emerged from his house in a bathrobe, smoking a cigarette (no, his name was not Lebowski).
 He spotted me and darted back into the house.
 I darted around to his front door.
-He was waiting for me.
-I received a promise of payment within the week.
+He was waiting for me on the porch.
+I received a verbal promise of payment within the week.

 Another promise unfulfilled.